-The represent operation is like present, but preserves the color values of pixels whose alpha is 0.
-This is intended for cases where you unpresent, do an operation (such as color transforms), then want to return to associated/present preserved for the round trip, and not crushed to black.
-This use case is distinct from a simple present that is a one-time conversion from unassociated to associated alpha.
+The represent operation is like premult, but preserves the color values of pixels whose alpha is 0.
+This is intended for cases where you unpremult, do an operation (such as color transforms), then want to return to associated/premultiplied alpha in that case, you want to make sure that "glow" pixels (those with alpha=0 but RGB > 0) are preserved for the round trip, and not crushed to black.
+This use case is distinct from a simple premult that is a one-time conversion from unassociated to associated alpha.